wp-plugins/hide-inactive-sites/readme.txt

 1. The Network Admin dashboard screen.
 Each of the options can be added on to using the hooks in the plugin.

 == Changelog ==

+= 1.2.2 =
+* Removed passing variables by reference.
+* Fixed an error where current_page variable wasn't getting set on the settings page.

 = 1.2.1 =
 * Fixed problem where users would keep receiving warning email.